albert95014/Eat2Meet/README.md

 ### Building the App

-Build the project by clicking __Build > Make Project__
+Build the project by clicking __Build > Make Project__.

 ![](README-images/BuildMakeProject.png)

-After a short while, you should see a notification that the build finished
+After a short while, you should see a notification that the build finished.

 ![](README-images/BuildMakeProjectSuccess.png)